-The game starts off with the menu page with instructions on how to play the game and then it will move onto the story part of the game, introducing the exposition and the conflict of the story.
-Then, it progresses into the three main levels of the game and each level will contain an obstacle course and also continue the narrative of the story.
-After each level, the player will answer a reading comprehension question that will ask them to recall what happened in the previous levels.
-After those levels and questions are completed, the game will progress into the falling action and resolution part of the story and then finally, the players will answer the remaining 7 reading comprehension questions.
-Once those remaining 7 questions are answered and completed, then the game is completed.
+The game starts off with a menu page that includes instructions, a level selection option, and a 'Start Game' option.
+If the players select the 'Start Game' option, the game will proceed to the prologue, introducing the exposition and the story's main conflict.
+Then, the players will answer 4 reading comprehension questions based on what happened in the prologue stage.
+After completing those 4 questions, the game progresses into the three main levels of the game and each level will contain an obstacle course and also continue the narrative of the story.
+After those three levels are completed, the game will progress into the climax stage, which will be shown in the 'Boulder Stage.'
+Then, the game will progress into the falling action and resolution part of the story and then finally, the players will answer the remaining 6 reading comprehension questions, mainly asking questions recalling what happened in the climax, falling action, and resolution scenes.
+Once those remaining 6 questions are answered and completed, then the game is completed.